kalyan-ch/hangman/Readme.md

 ## Steps to play

 1. Once the webpage opens click on start game.
-You will be presented with blanks for the word to be completed and buttons for each letter of english alphabet.
+You will be presented with blanks for the word to be completed and buttons for each letter of the english alphabet.
-2. Click on the letter that you think will be a part of the word.
+2. Click on the letter or press the letter key that you think will be a part of the word.
 3. If it is right the blanks will be filled with letter
 4. If not the next part of gallow will be drawn in the area to the right of the screen

+### Updated

+1. Moved some part of "guess" logic to server-side
+2. The word in client side javascript file has been removed and everything needed for client side now resides in the server-side.
+3. Stats are now persistent even when the page refreshes.
+They reset when the server restarts
+4. The game can now be played with the key presses.
+5. Increased the timeout amount to clear the page of it's content, so that the user when lost can see the actual word for longer.